What to do next?

 Required: a pause to have some rest and find a great idea for the next webinar; all questions and remarks you have managed to collect; preparation plan, elaboration of an email campaign strategy and a promotion plan.

-Why would I need it? — To enjoy holding webinars and to achieve your goals at the same time.
+Why would I need it?
+It helps you enjoy hosting webinars while reaching your goals at the same time.

 What to do after?
 Summary